afcastano/aws-gcp-migration/README.md

 These will install all resources in both GCP and AWS.

-Open the browser and navigate to the `lb_eip` url printed in the console after the aws terraform apply.
+Open the browser and navigate to the `AWS wordpress external url` printed in the console after the aws terraform apply.

 ## Connecting to the EC2 instances